 - The simple operation of the alarm is easy for the child to switch off

 Importance of a good practitioner

 A good practitioner will help coach you and your child in helping them become dry.

-If you wish to learn who can help your child become dry at night please contact us and we can give you a list of practitioners who can help in your local area.
+If you wish to learn who can help your child become dry at night please contact us and provide your postcode so we can give you a list of practitioners who can help in your local area.